 “I don’t know who you speak to, surely not me.
 For if you were to talk to me, you would turn face.”

 Anodyne pivoted on the spot and took in the figure before him.
 A large hulking mass of a man that seemed to be oblivious to his appearance.
 Tall and wide, half his body seemed near normal with only a few specs of rot.
 The other side of him seemed decayed; mushrooms and other plant life grew from his decomposing body.

 “Anodyne, you are?”

-Fear filled his body as he felt the power from this god send waves of energy past him.
-Each one covering his entire body in chills.
+Fear filled his body as he felt the power from this god sends waves of energy past him.
+Each one covered his entire body in chills.

-“I am friend of Appretend, apparently.”
-He said as he stared over to her, she smiled back at him.
+“I am a friend of Appretend, apparently.”
+He said as he stared over at her; she smiled back at him.
 “But I am better known as, My’Ellium.
 And best known as the god that can help, for a price.”

 “I need something that can consume a barrier powered by devotion.”

 My’Ellium flexed his jaw, chunks of flesh and a small pile of insects fell from his half-rotted face.

 “How big a barrier, and how much devotion?”

 Anodyne and Appretend looked at each other, Appretend’s face giving Anodyne a feeling of dread to his answer.